CSI4142/Project/README.md

 - `phase3/part2` - Contains SQL queries for Part 2: Explorative operations.
 - `phase3/part3` - Contains information and files related to Part B: BI dashboard and information visualization.

+Details regarding BI dashboard can be found in the [phase3/part3/README.md](./phase3/part3/README.md) file.
+Dashboard can be accessed at [https://csi.pkural.ca/](https://csi.pkural.ca/) using the credentials provided in the project report or with the project submission.

 ## References

 Bank Customer Churn Dataset - https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn/data